US regulators seek answers from Tesla over lack of recall - NewsBreak

 The agency also ordered Tesla to provide information about its “Full Self-Driving” software that's being tested on public roads with some owners.

-The latest clash is another sign of escalating tensions between Tesla and the agency that regulates partially automated driving systems.
+The latest clash is another sign of escalating tensions between Tesla and the agency that regulates vehicle safety and partially automated driving systems.

-The letter was posted on the NHTSA website early Wednesday.
-A message was left early Wednesday seeking comment from Tesla, which has disbanded its media relations department.

-NHTSA opened a formal investigation of Autopilot in August after a series of collisions with parked emergency vehicles.
+NHTSA opened a formal investigation of Autopilot after a series of collisions with parked emergency vehicles.
 The investigation covers 765,000 vehicles, almost everything that Tesla has sold in the U.S. since the start of the 2014 model year.
-Of the dozen crashes identified as part of the probe, 17 people were injured and one was killed.
+Of the dozen crashes that are part of the probe, 17 people were injured and one was killed.

 The agency asked for information about Tesla’s “Emergency Light Detection Update” that was sent to certain vehicles “with the stated purpose of detecting flashing emergency vehicle lights in low light conditions and then responding to said detection with driver alerts and changes to the vehicle speed while Autopilot is engaged.”